 The last two weeks, we have talked about preparing your subfloor for installing hardwood flooring and the actual process of installing hardwood flooring.
 At this point, the floor is installed and you are proud of your new floor.
 Now what?
 Floating hardwood flooring needs to be taken care of to make sure it keeps its original beauty.
-But first, are you looking for affordable hardwood flooring for your renovation project?
-Take a look at ReallyCheapFloors.com for some flooring inspiration.
-For now though, here are some tips and tricks for keeping that floor sparkling clean and in shape.
+Here are some tips and tricks!

 Not all cleaners should be used when caring for floating hardwood flooring.
 Some laminate and tile floor cleaners can contain harsh chemicals which over time will damage the finish on the floor and make it more prone to surface scratches.
 When shopping for hardwood flooring cleaner look for ones made specifically for the hardwood flooring you have installed.
 Some common hardwood flooring cleaners that can be found at local stores and online.

 - Bona – They sell individual bottles of cleaner and kits to get you started.

 - Bruce – The same as Bona, they sell individual bottles and kits to get you started.

 The best thing to do for a wood floor is to maintain a daily cleaning schedule.
 This sounds like a lot more work than it is.
 Each of these options should only take 5-10 minutes depending on the size of your rooms.
 Some of the ways to keep a wood floor in good condition daily are:

 - Sweep with a soft broom

 Every couple of days, I like to use a hardwood flooring vacuum, they are amazing at picking up small items and not damaging the finish.
 Try to stay away from wet mops and steam vacs.
 Although many brands say this is okay to use, over time they may ruin the finish on the hardwood flooring.